2 Chronicles 20:9-17 - ಎಲ್ಲಾ ಆವೃತ್ತಿಗಳನ್ನು ಹೋಲಿಸಿ

 Then Jehoshaphat took a position before the assembled people of Judah and Jerusalem at The Temple of GOD in front of the new courtyard and said, “O GOD, God of our ancestors, are you not God in heaven above and ruler of all kingdoms below?
 You hold all power and might in your fist—no one stands a chance against you!
 And didn’t you make the natives of this land leave as you brought your people Israel in, turning it over permanently to your people Israel, the descendants of Abraham your friend?
 They have lived here and built a holy house of worship to honor you, saying, ‘When the worst happens—whether war or flood or disease or famine—and we take our place before this Temple (we know you are personally present in this place!) and pray out our pain and trouble, we know that you will listen and give victory.’
 “And now it’s happened: men from Ammon, Moab, and Mount Seir have shown up.
 You didn’t let Israel touch them when we got here at first—we detoured around them and didn’t lay a hand on them.
 And now they’ve come to kick us out of the country you gave us.
 O dear God, won’t you take care of them?
 We’re helpless before this vandal horde ready to attack us.
 We don’t know what to do; we’re looking to you.”
 Everyone in Judah was there—little children, wives, sons—all present and attentive to GOD.
 Then Jahaziel was moved by the Spirit of GOD to speak from the midst of the congregation.
 (Jahaziel was the son of Zechariah, the son of Benaiah, the son of Jeiel, the son of Mattaniah the Levite of the Asaph clan.)
 He said, “Attention everyone—all of you from out of town, all you from Jerusalem, and you King Jehoshaphat—GOD’s word: Don’t be afraid; don’t pay any mind to this vandal horde.
 This is God’s war, not yours.
 Tomorrow you’ll go after them; see, they’re already on their way up the slopes of Ziz; you’ll meet them at the end of the ravine near the wilderness of Jeruel.
 You won’t have to lift a hand in this battle; just stand firm, Judah and Jerusalem, and watch GOD’s saving work for you take shape.
 Don’t be afraid, don’t waver.
 March out boldly tomorrow—GOD is with you.”

-‘Should evil come upon us, the sword, or judgment, or pestilence, or famine, we will stand before this house and before You (for Your name is in this house) and cry to You in our distress, and You will hear and deliver us.’
-Now behold, the sons of Ammon and Moab and Mount Seir, whom You did not let Israel invade when they came out of the land of Egypt (they turned aside from them and did not destroy them), see how they are rewarding us by coming to drive us out from Your possession which You have given us as an inheritance.
-O our God, will You not judge them?
-For we are powerless before this great multitude who are coming against us; nor do we know what to do, but our eyes are on You.”
-All Judah was standing before the LORD, with their infants, their wives and their children.
-Then in the midst of the assembly the Spirit of the LORD came upon Jahaziel the son of Zechariah, the son of Benaiah, the son of Jeiel, the son of Mattaniah, the Levite of the sons of Asaph; and he said, “Listen, all Judah and the inhabitants of Jerusalem and King Jehoshaphat: thus says the LORD to you, ‘Do not fear or be dismayed because of this great multitude, for the battle is not yours but God’s.
-Tomorrow go down against them.
+‘If disaster comes upon us, the sword, or judgment, or plague, or famine, we will stand before this house and before You (for Your name is in this house), and cry out to You in our distress, and You will hear and save us.’
+Now behold, the sons of Ammon, Moab, and Mount Seir, whom You did not allow Israel to invade when they came out of the land of Egypt (for they turned aside from them and did not destroy them), see how they are rewarding us by coming to drive us out from Your possession which You have given us as an inheritance.
+Our God, will You not judge them?
+For we are powerless before this great multitude that is coming against us; nor do we know what to do, but our eyes are on You.”
+All Judah was standing before the LORD, with their infants, their wives, and their children.
+Then in the midst of the assembly the Spirit of the LORD came upon Jahaziel the son of Zechariah, the son of Benaiah, the son of Jeiel, the son of Mattaniah, the Levite of the sons of Asaph; and he said, “Listen, all you of Judah and the inhabitants of Jerusalem, and King Jehoshaphat: This is what the LORD says to you: ‘Do not fear or be dismayed because of this great multitude, for the battle is not yours but God’s.
+Tomorrow, go down against them.
 Behold, they will come up by the ascent of Ziz, and you will find them at the end of the valley in front of the wilderness of Jeruel.
-You need not fight in this battle; station yourselves, stand and see the salvation of the LORD on your behalf, O Judah and Jerusalem.’
-Do not fear or be dismayed; tomorrow go out to face them, for the LORD is with you.”
+You need not fight in this battle; take your position, stand and watch the salvation of the LORD in your behalf, Judah and Jerusalem.’
+Do not fear or be dismayed; tomorrow, go out to face them, for the LORD is with you.”

 ‘If evil comes on us, or the sword of judgment, or plague, or famine, we will stand before this house and before You (for Your Name and Your Presence is in this house) and we will cry out to You in our distress, and You will hear and save us.’
 Now behold, the sons of Ammon and Moab and Mount Seir, whom You would not allow Israel to invade when they came from the land of Egypt (for they turned away from them and did not destroy them), [Deut 2:9] here they are, rewarding us by coming to drive us out of Your possession which You have given us as an inheritance.
 O our God, will You not judge them?
 For we are powerless against this great multitude which is coming against us.
 We do not know what to do, but our eyes are on You.”
 So all Judah stood before the LORD, with their infants, their wives, and their children.
 Then in the midst of the assembly the Spirit of the LORD came upon Jahaziel the son of Zechariah, the son of Benaiah, the son of Jeiel, the son of Mattaniah, a Levite of the sons of Asaph.
 He said, “Listen carefully, all [you people of] Judah, and you inhabitants of Jerusalem, and King Jehoshaphat.
 The LORD says this to you: ‘Be not afraid or dismayed at this great multitude, for the battle is not yours, but God’s.
 Go down against them tomorrow.
 Behold, they will come up by the ascent of Ziz, and you will find them at the end of the river valley, in front of the Wilderness of Jeruel.
 You need not fight in this battle; take your positions, stand and witness the salvation of the LORD who is with you, O Judah and Jerusalem.
 Do not fear or be dismayed; tomorrow go out against them, for the LORD is with you.’ ”